ENERGY HEALING THROUGH RED LAMPS, PUSHING DOWN, REFLEXOLOGY, PRAYER, HOMEOPATHY, RADIONICS, ESSENTIAL OILS, REIKI, AND MORE

 All information in this article is for educational purposes only.
 It is not for the diagnosis, treatment, prescription or cure of any disease or health condition.

 Definition of energy healing.
 A broad definition of energy healing is the use of methods that alter and influence the subtle energy system of a human being.
 Energy healing techniques are usually defined as those in which the movement or balancing of subtle forms of energy is the primary intent and focus of the technique.
-This is a very general definition of a huge area of medicine and healing.
+This is a very general definition.

 ENERGETIC METHODS USED IN NUTRITIONAL BALANCING